Kemalism: Politics and religion (secularism)

 The Kemalist form of separation of state and religion sought the reform of a complete set of institutions, interest groups (such as political parties, unions, and lobbies), the relationships between those institutions, and the political norms and rules that governed their functions (constitution, election law).
-The biggest change in this perspective was the abolishment of the Ottoman caliphate on March 3, 1924, followed by the removal of its political mechanisms.
-The article stating that "the established religion of Turkey is Islam" was removed from the constitution on April 10, 1928.
+The biggest change in this perspective was the abolishment of the Ottoman Caliphate on 3 March 1924, followed by the removal of its political mechanisms.
+The article stating that "the established religion of Turkey is Islam" was removed from the constitution on 10 April 1928.

 From a political perspective, Kemalism is anti-clerical, in that it seeks to prevent religious influence on the democratic process, which was a problem even in the largely secular politics of the Second Constitutional Era of the Ottoman Empire, when even non-religiously affiliated political parties like the Committee of Union and Progress and the Freedom and Accord Party feuded over matters such as the Islamic piety of their candidates in the Ottoman elections of 1912.
 Thus, in the Kemalist political perspective, politicians cannot claim to be the protector of any religion or religious sect, and such claims constitute sufficient legal grounds for the permanent banning of political parties.